Bira/octopus-carnival/_drafts/hells-rebels-06-part-02.md

 sever its planar connection or banish it, or cast the _freedom_ spell.
 The latter is so antithetical to the prison it will destroy it instantly.

-Any victims transported to Hell remain there.
+Any victims transported to Hell remain there after the prison is destroyed.
 At the GM's discretion, the PCs might get a chance to rescue them in the final part of the adventure.

 ## Part 2 Denouement